rmrk-team/EmotableEIP/README.md

     /**
      * @notice Used to get the message to be signed by the `emoter` in order for the reaction to be submitted by someone
      *  else.
-     * @param collection The addresses of the collection smart contract containing the token being emoted at
+     * @param collection The address of the collection smart contract containing the token being emoted at
      * @param tokenId ID of the token being emoted
      * @param emoji Unicode identifier of the emoji
      * @param state Boolean value signifying whether to emote (`true`) or undo (`false`) emote